chrisrabe/marites-profiler/README.md

 - [Chris Rabe](https://www.linkedin.com/in/chrisrabe1/)

-### What is personalisation?
+### What is personalisation and how is it currently approached?

-Personalisation refers to the action of tailoring a business' content or offerings offerings or content based on an individual's preference.
+Personalisation refers to the action of tailoring a business' content or offerings based on an individual's preference.
 [It is proven to provide many benefits for businesses and their customers](https://blog.useproof.com/9-benefits-of-website-personalization).
 It can result in better conversions, improved customer loyalty, better user experience, increased sales, and higher retention.

-Most businesses approach personalisation in two ways; historical based personalisation and session based personalisation.

-Historical based personalisation is when applications analyse the user's activity since their account was created to provide tailored recommendations.
-The more the user uses the application, the better the recommendations get.
-Music recommendations by Spotify is an example of this.

-Session based personalisation is when applications provide recommendations based on the user's activity in their current session.
-For example, whenever you're browsing items in Amazon, the website slowly starts recommending items that are based on what you've recently searched.

-Businesses generally use a combination of both to reap its benefits.
-Personalisation is generally applied to businesses which involves some form of advertising on their content or products.
-Examples of this are news websites, social media websites, blogs or e-commerce applications.
+Personalisation is generally achieved through recommender engines that uses two filtering approaches; [collaborative filtering or content-based filtering](https://www.appier.com/blog/what-is-a-recommendation-engine-and-how-does-it-work).

+Collaborative filtering focuses on collecting and analysing data on user behaviour, activities and preferences to predict what a person will like based on their similarity to other users.
+It makes decisions based on what they know about the users.

+Content-based filtering, on the other hand, works on the principle that if you like a particular item, you will also like this other item.
+This approach is generally based on the customer's preferences and a description of an item.

+Some businesses use the hybrid of the two approaches to reap the most benefits.

+Both algorithms can be used with [long term and short term data](https://session-based-recommenders.fastforwardlabs.com/).
+Short term (or session-based) data is gathered during a user's activity.
+Long term data is gathered throughout a user's lifetime.

 ### The problem
 >_Personalisation takes long when users don't spend enough time using the application._

-At the time of writing this, I currently work as a full stack engineer in a global travel industry company.
-We recently released a new feature which allows users to register for our site to receive travel recommendations and rewards.

-Our current recommendations are based on marketers' research, however it can be overwhelming for the users due to the large number of deals we possess.
-We could theoretically yield higher sales if our recommendations are personalised to the user.
-The problem is that we can't obtain data fast enough to match the rapidly changing nature of our product deals.
+For recommender algorithms to become effective, they both need to gather a lot of data about their user.
+It just takes a long time to gather information about a user.

 ### The solution

 In this hackathon, I wanted to create a solution that can provide us data for personalisation **as soon as the user registers for our site**.
+It was inspired by [this paper where a researcher used social media networks to perform more effective recommendations](https://www.researchgate.net/publication/304708336_Making_recommendations_by_integrating_information_from_multiple_social_networks).

-Most companies address the gap in data by asking users questions about their preferences.
+Most companies address the initial gap in data by asking users questions about their preferences.
 Spotify and Twitter are examples of this.
-This process can be a very long and tedious process for the users.
+This process can be a very long and tedious process for the users and sometimes ineffective.

 My solution (the Marites Profiler) would use [Amazon's new Targeted Sentiment Analysis feature](https://aws.amazon.com/blogs/machine-learning/extract-granular-sentiment-in-text-with-amazon-comprehend-targeted-sentiment/) to determine the user's overall interest by analysing their Twitter posts and the posts of their followers.